Scott Atlas resigns as Trump’s coronavirus adviser after months of feuding with administration health officials

-Atlas had become widely disliked in the White House — even among aides who shared his view that the country should reopen and that officials should not worry about young, healthy people contracting the virus, according to two senior administration officials, who spoke on the condition of anonymity to discuss personnel matters.
+Atlas had become widely disliked in the White House — even among aides who shared his view that the country should reopen and that officials should not worry about young, healthy people contracting the virus, according to two senior administration officials, who like others spoke on the condition of anonymity to discuss personnel matters.

 Atlas’s resignation was first reported by Fox News on Monday evening.
 The White House declined to comment.